Working on a startup is much more like racing a BMX bike than riding a roller coaster.

 Far too many startups fall over because founders have made poor decisions under pressure.
 BMX riders are better prepared.

-So, while working on an early-stage venture, when we feel that mixture of exhilaration and terror that reminds us a little bit of the last time we took a ride on a roller-coaster, stop, smile and realise that we’re actually doing something much more dangerous, and as a result potentially much more rewarding too, if we can do it well.
+So, while working on an early-stage venture, whenever we feel that mixture of exhilaration and terror that reminds us a little bit of the last time we took a ride on a roller-coaster, we should stop, smile and realise that we’re actually doing something much more dangerous, and as a result potentially much more rewarding too, if we can do it well.

 Riders ready?
 Go!